wiris/moodle-filter_wiris/docs/environment/README.md

 Follow this [guideline offered by Moodle](https://docs.moodle.org/405/en/Installing_plugins#Installing_a_plugin) to learn how to install any plugin to a production environment.

-The [MathType filter](https://moodle.org/plugins/filter_wiris) wiris can be found on the Moodle plugins directory, or click on the previous link.
+The Wiris [MathType filter](https://moodle.org/plugins/filter_wiris) can be found on the Moodle plugins directory, or clicking on the previous link.

 ## Dependencies of MathType filter